 Tiffany & Co.

 The flagship of this iconic jewelry store has dazzled shoppers from the same Fifth Avenue location since 1940.
-The store's six floors showcase fine jewelry, from sterling-silver logo-engraved cuff bracelets and cuff links to diamond engagement rings and watches to a full line of fine china and stemware.
-Signature pieces include the Tiffany Key necklace collection, which ranges from $100 to over $5,000, depending on materials, and the Elsa Peretti–designed cursive alphabet pendants, available in gold and silver.
+The store's six floors showcase fine jewelry, from sterling-silver logo-engraved cuff bracelets and cufflinks to diamond engagement rings and watches to a full line of fine china and stemware.
+Signature pieces include the Tiffany Key necklace collection, which ranges from $150 to over $5,000, depending on materials, and the Elsa Peretti–designed cursive alphabet pendants, available in gold and silver.
+(Note: the flagship has moved to a temporary location around the corner while the Fifth Avenue store undergoes renovation, which should be finished by the end of 2021.)

 653 Fifth Ave., 212-446-3400